Selina-Varshney/NVIS-Robocar/README.md

 3. Designing & Testing IR sensor circuit:
 IR sensor module circuit helps Buggy robot to move on a predefined path as a line follower.
 It consists of a pair of IR sensors, with one acting as a transmitter and the other as a receiver.
 The reflection of the rays from a white surface, resulted in the LED being turned on.
 Conversely, a black surface absorbed the IR rays, which did not turn the LED on.
+This information can be used to code the logic to move the buggy.
 <div>
    <image src="https://github.com/user-attachments/assets/981af4c0-b28f-486f-b214-762bf4a1847c" width=500 height=300>  <image src="https://github.com/user-attachments/assets/2344bfb2-4a3e-4b9c-843d-a4fca5d97289" width=500 height=300>
    </div>